Flights to Ukraine halted or redirected

-Some airlines have canceled or diverted flights to Ukraine amid warnings from the West that an invasion by Russia is imminent despite intensive weekend talks between Moscow and Washington.
+Some airlines have cancelled or diverted flights to Ukraine amid warnings from the West that an invasion by Russia is imminent despite intensive weekend talks between Moscow and Washington.

-"I believe that today in the information space, there is a lot of information," Zelenskyy said Saturday.
+"I believe that today in the information space, there is a lot of information," Zelenskyy said at the weekend.
 "We understand all the risks, we understand that there are risks.
 If you, or anyone else, has additional information regarding a 100 per cent Russian invasion starting on the 16th, please forward that information to us."

-Reflecting the West's concerns, Dutch airline KLM has canceled flights to Ukraine until further notice, the company said Saturday.
+Reflecting the West's concerns, Dutch airline KLM has cancelled flights to Ukraine until further notice, the company said.

 Dutch sensitivity to potential danger in Ukrainian airspace is high following the 2014 shooting down of a Malaysian jetliner flying from Amsterdam to Kuala Lumpur as it flew over a part of eastern Ukraine held by Russia-backed rebels.
 All 298 people aboard died, including 198 Dutch citizens.